vn9/Trip-Planner/team/sprint5.md

 #### What we need to work on

-*We need to work on being more responsive with requests.
-We also still need to improve with incremental development, pushing things so group members know where they are.
-We need to work on cleaning up our code before we merge into master.*
+*We need to work on being more responsive with requests and continue to improve with incremental development by pushing code so group members know where they are.
+We also need to work on cleaning up our code before we merge into master, instead of saying we'll clean it afterward.*

 #### What we will change next sprint